TransientResponse/BetterSerialMonitor/README.md

     This is a %7F string

 will send `This is a `, followed by the byte `7F` (the integer 127), then ` string`.
+You can also specify multiple consecutive bytes with one prefix if you write an even number of hex characters, for example:

+    %7F4EAC
+will send all three bytes consecutively, however `%7F4AE` will only send the bytes `7F` and `4A`, and then the character capital E (ASCII code `0x45`).

-In "Send Data" mode, give decimal or hex bytes separated by spaces, commas, or semicolons.
+In "Send Data" mode, give decimal or hex bytes separated by spaces, commas, periods, or semicolons.

 Platforms
 ---------